-In the past, the cultural concept of Siamese society classified people under the Buddhist concept of Punna (บุญ--meritious deeds), Kamma (กรรม--misdeeds), Parami (บารมี--Vasana charisma) and (วาสนา--innate disposition).
+In the past, the cultural concept of Siamese society classified people under the Buddhist concept of Punna (บุญ-meritious deeds), Kamma (กรรม-misdeeds), Parami (บารมี- charisma) and Vasana (วาสนา-innate disposition).
 In painting, differences of class were represented through the physical characteristics of people in several ways such as costume, utensils, skin complexion and manners.
-A setting in a mural painting is usually divided into 2 main areas of different physical characteristics and meanings.
+A setting in a mural painting is usually divided into 2 main areas of different physical characteristics and symbolic meanings.
 They are the center and the space outside the frontier.
 Majestic palaces or temples and the main figures of the depictions are usually located in the center of the picture, representing civilization.
 In the space outside, there are different minor characters for more imaginary expression.
-The depictions in this space are called phapkak (ภาพกาก--minute composition) which illustrate a variety of ethnicities, careers and expressions.
+The depictions in this space are called phap-kak (ภาพกาก-minute composition) which illustrate a variety of ethnicities, careers and expressions.